markwragg/PowerShell-Lumos/README.md

 Invoke-Lumos -Light -LightWallpaper c:\wallpaper\light.png
 ```

-If you'd like change the theme of your Office ProPlus installation you can pass the `IncludeOfficeProPlus` flag.
-It will automaticly update your Office Clients to switch to either the Dark or Light mode.
-Note that it does require a restart of your Office Applications before it takes effect.
+If you'd like change the theme of your Office ProPlus installation you can pass the `-IncludeOfficeProPlus` flag.
+It will update your Office Clients to switch to either the Dark or Light mode.
+Note that it requires a restart of your Office Applications before it takes effect.

 ```PowerShell
 Invoke-Lumos -Dark -IncludeOfficeProPlus